How to Ride Medium Canter

 - Is the horse able to go forward from the rider’s aids with clearly lengthened strides and ground cover, and impulsion transmitted from the hindquarters to the mouth via quiet seat and rein aids?

-If the rider can identify these points in the horse’s way of going, then actually riding the medium canter is merely a question of riding forwards and allowing the horse to find his rhythm and balance in the medium canter on an appropriately chosen line, for example, a circle line, a straight line on the long side, or eventually a diagonal line.
+If the rider can identify these points in the horse’s way of going, then actually riding the medium canter is merely a question of riding forwards and allowing the horse to find his rhythm and balance on an appropriately chosen line, for example, a circle line, a straight line on the long side, or eventually a diagonal line.

 The judge will want to see the regularity and lightness of the strides, clearly demonstrating an uphill tendency.